The Bar Examination

 Multistate Professional Responsibility Exam (MPRE)

 All jurisdictions (except Maryland and Wisconsin and Washington state, which test on professional responsibility with essay questions) require passage of the MPRE, a two-hour, 60-question multiple choice examination designed to measure knowledge and understanding of established standards related to a lawyer's professional conduct.
 The MPRE is given nationwide three times per year.
 Most students take it prior to graduation, typically in the sitting shortly after taking the required professional responsibility course.
 Some jurisdictions (including Massachusetts) have made MPRE passage — and in Massachusetts passing with a score above 85 — a condition precedent to sitting for the bar examination.
-For further details see the Subject Matter Outline under the MPRE Content and Preparation section in the Multistate Professional Responsibility Examination Information Booklet.
+For further details see the Skills Tested Outline on the MPRE Preparation page.

 Bar Exam In Massachusetts, Connecticut and New York